smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/wav2vec2.md

 - "audio_col" : Sets the name of the column containing the audio path.
 (DEFAULT: "audio_path")
 - "text_col" : Sets the name of the column containing the audio script.
 (DEFAULT : "text")
-- "batch_size" : The size of the dataset bundle read during one train.
+- "batch_size" : The size of the dataset bundle read during a single train.
 (DEFAULT : 16)
 - "epochs" : Sets how many times the dataset is trained in total.
 (DEFAULT : 5)
 - "learning_rate" : The learning rate of the model.
 (DEFAULT : 0.0001)
 - "overwrite" : Overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model (DEFAULT: False)

 __BUILD MODEL Query Example__

-An example can be found in [Create Speech Recognition Model](/en/tutorials/thanosql_ml/audio_recognition/speech_recognition/).
+A sample BUILD MODEL query can be found in [Create Speech Recognition Model](/en/tutorials/thanosql_ml/audio_recognition/speech_recognition/).

 ```sql
 %%thanosql